GasbaouiMohammedAlAmin/Attendance-Face-recognition-system/README.md

 # Attendance-Face-recognition-system
-Face Recognition Attendance System Based On Opencv , Pytohn And Java programming language
+Face Recognition Attendance System Based On Opencv , Python And Java Programming Language
 # screenshot

 # The important steps to achieve like this project
-- 1  You should  install visual studio 2019 for c++ compiler because Dlib library is fully developed by c++
+- You should  install visual studio 2019 for c++ compiler because Dlib library is fully developed by c++

+Dlib:is a modern C++ toolkit containing machine learning algorithms and tools for creating complex software in C++ to solve real world problems.

-- 2  Desktop development with c++ dependncies like in the image
+- Desktop development with c++ dependncies like in the image

 ![](desktop_development.PNG)

 you need also to install all libraries for python3